nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - _include:recurse=Schedule:actor:Location

 {% include note.html content="Search for free slots does allow for searching for slots in the past, but all other appointment management capabilities do not allow for appointment management where the appointments start date element is in the past.
-Therefore slots found in the past can not be used to book an appointment." %}
+Therefore slots found in the past cannot be used to book an appointment." %}

 ### Enhanced slot filtering ###

 {% include important.html content="It is recognized that provider systems must offer GP practices more functionality to enable them to better manage their available appointment slots in the light of increasing access requirements from other organisations.
 GP Connect has specified additional provider requirements to enable this.
-These additional requirements are outline on the [Slot Availability Management](appointments_slotavailabilitymanagement.html) page" %}
+These additional requirements are outlined on the [Slot Availability Management](appointments_slotavailabilitymanagement.html) page" %}

 In order for providers to return the appropriate slots for the consumer, the consumer SHOULD send in the following parameters using the `searchFilter` parameter with both 'System' and 'Value' elements: